 What Other Options are Available?

-A Magistrate's Order for Emergency Protection may be issued at the time of a defendant's appearance before a magistrate after arrest for an offense involving family violence or a sexual assault.
+A Magistrate's Order for Emergency Protection may be issued at the time of a defendant's appearance before a magistrate after arrest for an offense involving family violence, sexual assault, human trafficking or stalking.
 The order for emergency protection may be issued on the magistrate's own motion or on the request of:

 A Magistrate's Order for Emergency Protection may prohibit the arrested offender from committing any further acts of family violence, communicating with a member of the family or household or the person named in the order, or making any threats or going near the place of employment, household or business of a member of the household or of the person named.
 The offender may also be restricted from going near a school or day care facility.
 The victim does not have to be present in court when the order is issued.